After just 3 years, principal dancer, Sergei Polunin, resigned from the Royal Ballet.

 The interesting part of the story for me isn’t so much the story itself but the commentary the BBC correspondent gave on the radio.

-She offered that Mr. Polunin now has two choices, both of which have pluses and minuses:
+She offered that Mr. Polunin now has two choices, both of which had pluses and minuses:

 When you’re a part of company, a family, if you will, the artist has more room to grow.
 Because of the safety inherent in the day-in-day-out routine, the artist can take more risks.